Measuring Product Experience at Scale

 Reflection

-This work marked an early effort to integrate qualitative usability testing with quantitative survey data into a unified benchmarking program.
+This work represents efforts to integrate qualitative usability testing with quantitative survey data into a unified benchmarking program.
 While it provided a more complete picture, it also surfaced challenges in aligning methods, timing, and outputs.

-Although the quantitative researcher and I were able to navigate the various challenges involved when integrating quantitative & qualitative research, working styles, and schedules, these dual studies nonetheless highlighted the need for strong upfront coordination when combining methods to ensure the insights truly work together.
+Although we successfully navigated these challenges, the experience highlighted the need for strong upfront coordination when combining methods to ensure the insights truly work together.

 Takeaway: Mixed-methods research is most effective when it’s intentionally designed to connect from the start.